-It should be as heavy as your capable of doing, without hurting yourself of course.
+It should be as heavy as you are capable of doing, without hurting yourself of course.

 3. You’re not eating enough.

-If you read my Macros for Weight Loss post, you know that to lose weight, you need to burn more than you consume.
+If you read my Macros for Weight Loss post, you know that to lose weight, you need to burn more calories than you eat.

 But here’s something a lot of people don’t want to hear: to grow your glutes, I mean really grow them, you need to eat in surplus.

 If you’ve ever heard someone say they’re “bulking”, this is what they’re talking about.
-They’re eating in a calorie surplus in order to grow their muscles.
+They’re eating in a calorie surplus (surplus=eating more than you burn) in order to grow their muscles.

 If your glutes aren’t growing, there’s a good possibility you’re not eating enough.